 Who can sign in

-The v1.0 endpoint allows only work and school accounts to sign in to your application (Azure AD)
+- The v1.0 endpoint allows only work and school accounts to sign in to your application (Azure AD)

+For Microsoft identity platform endpoint, you can use the Microsoft Authentication Library (MSAL) to gain access to the consumer, educational, and enterprise worlds.
 The Azure AD v1.0 endpoint accepts sign-ins from work and school accounts only.

 Incremental and dynamic consent

 Apps using the Azure AD v1.0 endpoint are required to specify their required OAuth 2.0 permissions in advance, for example:

 The permissions set directly on the application registration are static.
 While static permissions of the app defined in the Azure portal keep the code nice and simple, it presents some possible issues for developers:

 The app needs to request all the permissions it would ever need upon the user's first sign-in.
 This can lead to a long list of permissions that discourages end users from approving the app's access on initial sign-in.

 The app needs to know all of the resources it would ever access ahead of time.
 It was difficult to create apps that could access an arbitrary number of resources.

 With the Microsoft identity platform endpoint, you can ignore the static permissions defined in the app registration information in the Azure portal and request permissions incrementally instead, which means asking for a bare minimum set of permissions upfront and growing more over time as the customer uses additional app features.
 To do so, you can specify the scopes your app needs at any time by including the new scopes in the